Lebanons Tripoli Port Readies To Fill In For Blast-hit Beirut - UrduPoint

 Lebanon relies on imports for 85 percent of its food needs and the UN's World Food Programme has warned that the destruction of the main port could worsen an already alarming situation.

-Lebanon's economic collapse in recent months has seen it default on its debt, sent the local Currency into free-fall and poverty rates soaring to near third world levels, all amid the COVID-19 pandemic.
+Lebanon's economic collapse in recent months has seen it default on its debt, plunged the local Currency into free-fall and sent poverty rates soaring, on top of the country's COVID-19 outbreak.

-Tamer said seven ships that were on their way to Beirut on the day of the gigantic explosion immediately rerouted to Tripoli, where they unloaded their cargo.
+- 'Chance to grow' - Tamer said seven ships that had been heading to Beirut on the day of the explosion were immediately rerouted to Tripoli, where they unloaded their cargo.

 Tripoli had already undergone major upgrade works in order to accomodate increased traffic expected in connection with the reconstruction effort needed in neighbouring, war-ravaged Syria.

-Tamer said that before the explosion Tripoli port was only functioning at 40 percent capacity, processing two million tonnes of imports per year, with a capacity to absorb a maximum of five million tonnes.
+Tamer said that before the explosion Tripoli port was only functioning at 40 percent capacity, processing two million tonnes of imports per year, with a maximum capacity of five million.

-The port director said that he wanted to launch a plan to increase work at the port and hire more employees in order to process more than its current rate of 80,000 containers a year.
+The port director said that he wanted to increase the rate of work at the port and hire more employees to boost its current turnover of 80,000 containers a year.

+The huge silos at Beirut port are still standing but unusable, with one side of the towering structure completely gutted by the explosion, whose epicentre was nearby.

+Tamer said plans for new silos in Tripoli were now being discussed.
+"A country with no grain silos can easily go hungry," he said.